 Must I report the actual donations made or the tax-deductible donations in the submission for the employee?

-You should report only the amount of tax-deductible donation deducted from salary.
+You should report only the amount of tax-deductible donations that have been deducted from your employee’s salary.

 Should I include employees who worked for a short period and left the organisation?